nresare/ssh-agent-client-rs/README.md

 ## Windows support

-Support for the communicating with the `openssh-ssh-agent` shipped with Windows 11 is implemented using named pipes and the `interprocess` crate.
+Support for communicating with the `openssh-ssh-agent` shipped with Windows 11 is implemented using named pipes and the `interprocess` crate.
 To try the various example binaries, first set the `SSH_AUTH_SOCK` variable as follows:
 ```cmd
 > set SSH_AUTH_SOCK=\\.\pipe\openssh-ssh-agent
 > cargo run --example list
 ```

+If you are using the ssh-agent shipped with [git for windows](https://gitforwindows.org/) you might need to use the Unix socket emulation implementation available from https://github.com/bestia-dev/ssh-agent-client-rs-win-git-bash

 ## License